-The otherwise low-key life story of Billy Tipton -- an obscure jazz pianist who worked out of Spokane, Washington, for 40 years – took a startling plot twist upon his death on January 21, 1989.
+The otherwise low-key life story of Billy Tipton – an obscure jazz pianist who worked out of Spokane for more than 30 years – took a startling plot twist upon his death on January 21, 1989.
 A few days later, the director of the Ball & Dodd Funeral Home informed his stunned wife and children that the deceased musician had actually been a woman.
-The discovery that Tipton had successfully masqueraded as a man for more than 50 years was initially a local “human interest” news item, but one with enough lurid mystery that it subsequently sparked international headlines, TV news coverage, magazine essays, a biography, and countless academic and bar-room gender identity debates.
+The discovery that Tipton had successfully masqueraded as a man for more than 50 years was initially a local human interest news item, but one with enough lurid mystery that it subsequently sparked international headlines, TV news coverage, magazine essays, a biography, a documentary film, and countless academic and barroom gender-identity debates.

-Dorothy Lucille Tipton was born in Oklahoma City, Oklahoma, but when her parents divorced at age four, she was sent to live with an aunt in the great jazz town of Kansas City, Missouri.
-While attending Southwest High School, she studied piano, took up the saxophone, and, already influenced by the jazz culture there, began calling herself "Tippy" Tipton.
+Dorothy Lucille Tipton was born in Oklahoma City, Oklahoma, but when her parents divorced when she was 4, she was sent to live with an aunt in the great jazz town of Kansas City, Missouri.
+While attending Southwest High School, she studied piano, took up the saxophone, and, already influenced by the jazz culture, began calling herself "Tippy" Tipton.
 But as a female she was denied the chance to join the school band.

-Certainly, making the radical move of adopting a false persona placed unfathomable pressures on the young musician, but among the reasons for Tipton to do so, as one biographer, Sally Lehrman, hypothesized was that the act was likely "a concession to the economic pressures of the Great Depression and the reality that women jazz musicians didn’t get jobs."
-Diane Wood Middlebrook, another writer who wrote of Tipton’s double life, added that “In order to keep playing jazz, without suffering from discrimination or judgment, Dorothy continued to live as a man for the rest of her life."
+Making the radical move of adopting a false persona placed unfathomable pressures on the young musician, but among the reasons for Tipton to do so, as one biographer, Sally Lehrman, hypothesized, was that the act was likely "a concession to the economic pressures of the Great Depression and the reality that women jazz musicians didn’t get jobs."
+Diane Wood Middlebrook, another writer who wrote of Tipton’s double life, added that, "In order to keep playing jazz, without suffering from discrimination or judgment, Dorothy continued to live as a man for the rest of her life."

 By 1940 Tipton had joined on with Scott Cameron’s big-band, which played dances all around the Midwestern states and into Wyoming and Colorado.
 Then in 1941 he moved to Joplin, Missouri, and gigged for two and a half years at the Cotton Club with George Mayer’s band.
 After that he joined the popular Ross Carlyle band, which toured from Memphis to Topeka and all around the region.
 Then Tipton spent about two years playing music in Texas.

-In 1949, Tipton got an offer to join up again with George Mayer where they could get in on the Pacific Northwest club circuit action.
-The Sophisticated Swing Trio’s first gigs weren’t the most promising -- some stubborn tavern crowds insisted that the jazz group try to play country music -- but their debut gig at the Shalimar Room in the rough and tumble logging town of Roseburg, Oregon, did have an up-side to it.
+In 1949, Tipton got an offer to join up again with George Mayer on the Pacific Northwest club circuit.
+The Sophisticated Swing Trio’s first gigs weren’t the most promising – some stubborn tavern crowds insisted that the jazz group try to play country music – but their debut gig at the Shalimar Room in the rough and tumble logging town of Roseburg, Oregon, did have an upside to it.
 It just so happened that a Roseburg radio station regularly recorded (onto acetate "instant discs" and for later broadcast) the Thursday night shows by whatever band was booked at the Shalimar, and so four of the trio’s performances of such jazz standards as "Flying Home," "If I Knew Then," and "Sophisticated Swing," still survive.

 Over the next three years Mayer’s combo worked the circuit, playing every small town in Oregon from Astoria to Umpqua, and in Washington from Longview to Walla Walla, and from Pocatello, Idaho, to Great Falls, Montana.
-In time Spokane's Dave Sobol Theatrical Agency began booking their dates -- including some at Sobol’s own swanky Coeur d'Alene, Idaho-based Boulevard Club, where they shared the stage with touring stars including the Ink Spots, the Delta Rhythm Boys, and Billy Eckstine.
+In time Spokane's Dave Sobol Theatrical Agency began booking their dates, including some at Sobol’s own swanky Boulevard Club in Coeur d'Alene, where they shared the stage with touring stars including the Ink Spots, the Delta Rhythm Boys, and Billy Eckstine.

-In 1951 Tipton eased into a cushy Elks Club solo-piano gig in Longview, Washington, but soon formed his own trio by recruiting Kenny Richards (bass) and Dick O’Neil (drums), and began a work association with Sobol.
-By 1954 the Billy Tipton Trio -- which now included Ron Kilde (bass) -- was playing upscale venues like Spokane’s Ridpath Hotel and Davenport Hotel.
+In 1951 Tipton eased into a cushy Elks Club solo-piano gig in Longview, but soon formed his own trio by recruiting Kenny Richards (bass) and Dick O’Neil (drums), and began a work association with Sobol.
+By 1954 the Billy Tipton Trio, which now included Ron Kilde (bass), was playing upscale venues such as Spokane’s Ridpath and Davenport hotels.
 The band also continued to travel a lot, and it was while doing a show at King’s Supper Club in Santa Barbara, California, in 1956 that a talent scout for the Los Angeles-based budget label, Tops Records, discovered them.
-After signing a contract, and doing some recording sessions (in June and July) at the Hollywood studios of Capitol Records, two albums -- Sweet Georgia Brown and Billy Tipton Plays Hi-Fi on Piano -- were issued in early 1957 and included versions of such classics as: “What’ll I Do," "The Man I Love," "Willow Weep For Me," "Can’t Help Lovin’ Dat Man," and "Don’t Blame Me.”
-(Note: On some undetermined date Tipton also recorded a single for Spot Records -- a different version of "Sweet Georgia Brown," backed with Cole Porter's "What Is This Thing They Call Love?")
+After signing a contract, and doing some recording sessions at the Hollywood studios of Capitol Records, two albums – Sweet Georgia Brown and Billy Tipton Plays Hi-Fi on Piano – were issued in early 1957.
+They included versions of such classics as "What’ll I Do," "The Man I Love," "Willow Weep For Me," "Can’t Help Lovin’ Dat Man," and "Don’t Blame Me."
+(Tipton also recorded a single for Spot Records, a different version of "Sweet Georgia Brown," backed with Cole Porter's "What Is This Thing They Call Love?")

-Within weeks there was a buzz about possible bio-pic movie deals in-the-works, print tabloids like the National Enquirer and Star (and TV corollaries like the Sally Jessy Raphael show) began exploiting the story.
-Thus began some serious mythmaking: New York magazine quickly glamorized Tipton’s career by lauding him as a "renowned saxophonist” -- a flattering description that would probably have surprised a musician whose name, as The Seattle Times put it, had recently been read by more people in "headlines than probably ever saw it on marquees.
+Within weeks there was a buzz about possible bio-pic movie deals, while print tabloids like the National Enquirer and Star (and TV corollaries like the Sally Jessy Raphael show) began exploiting the story.
+Thus began some serious mythmaking: New York magazine glamorized Tipton’s career by lauding him as a "renowned saxophonist," a flattering description that would probably have surprised a musician whose name, as The Seattle Times put it, had recently been read by more people in "headlines than probably ever saw it on marquees.
 Tipton was a star that had to wait until after death to go supernova."

-The life challenges Tipton had faced resonated deeply with a number of sympathetic fellow artists whose musical responses were both touching and dignified: the folksinger, Phranc, issued a haunting tribute song, "Tipton," and an all-woman group, the Seattle-based Billy Tipton Memorial Saxophone Quartet, began a long string of shows -- later using the simplified name the Tiptons -- to honor his memory.
+The challenges Tipton faced resonated with a number of sympathetic fellow artists whose musical responses were both touching and dignified: the folksinger, Phranc, issued a haunting tribute song, "Tipton," and an all-woman group, the Seattle-based Billy Tipton Memorial Saxophone Quartet, began a long string of shows, later using the simplified name the Tiptons, to honor his memory.